Global Weak Solutions of a Navier-Stokes-Cahn-Hilliard System for Incompressible Two-phase flows with Thermo-induced Marangoni Effects: Existence of Global Weak Solutions

-and $\mathcal{F}^{(1)}_{k}(\u, \phi, \mu)$ (that is, the first three lines in $\mathcal{F}_k$) should also be understood in the sense of a weak formulation.
+should also be understood in the sense of a weak formulation.
 After establishing the above framework, we see that solving the discrete problem \eqref{time-discretization-u}--\eqref{time-discretization-theta} is equivalent to solving the abstract equation

 \textbf{Analysis of $\mathcal{L}_k$.} Our aim is to show that the operator $\mathcal{L}_k: X\to Y$ is invertible.

 Given $(\phi^k, \theta^k)$ with described regularity properties, using Korn's inequality, Poincar\'{e}'s inequality, the Poincar\'{e}--Wirtinger inequality, and the positive lower/upper bounds on the coefficients $\nu$, $m$, $\kappa$, we can apply the Lax--Milgram theorem to conclude that